AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/manage-digital-assets.md

    >
    >The layout of the [!UICONTROL Properties] page and the metadata properties available depend on the underlying metadata schema.
 To learn how to modify the layout of the [!UICONTROL Properties] page, see [Metadata Schemas](/help/assets/metadata-schemas.md).

-1. Um ein bestimmtes Datum/eine Zeit für die Aktivierung der Assets einzustellen, verwenden Sie die Datumsauswahl neben dem Feld **[!UICONTROL Startzeit]**.
+1. Um ein bestimmtes Datum/eine bestimmte Uhrzeit für die Aktivierung des Assets zu planen, verwenden Sie die Datumsauswahl neben dem Feld **[!UICONTROL Zeit]**.

    ![chlimage_1-217](assets/chlimage_1-217.png)